Ionia Rollin Whipper

 Ionia Rollin Whipper (September 8, 1872 – April 13, 1953) was an American obstetrician and public health outreach worker.
 A 1903 graduate of Howard University School of Medicine, she was one of the few African-American women physicians of her generation.
 During the mid-1920s, she worked for the United States Children's Bureau; her work there involved traveling the rural South and training midwives to use sterile delivery techniques and to register births.

 During a time when maternity homes for unwed mothers were for white women only, she opened her home to unwed mothers of color.
 Eventually, with the help of donations, she established a separate home for her work with these women, which still bears her name.

 Early life and education

 Both of Whipper's parents were from African American families which had been free before the Civil War.
 Her father, the lawyer William James Whipper, moved from Philadelphia to South Carolina after the Civil War, becoming one of the first black judges in Reconstruction Era South Carolina.
 In Beaufort, South Carolina, he married Frances Anne Rollin.
 The couple had five children; Ionia was their third child.
 As a result of marital discord, during the 1880s Frances moved with her children to Washington, D.C., where Ionia grew up among the city's prosperous black middle class.

-Ionia Rollin Whipper graduated from Howard University School of Medicine in 1903, as one of four women in her class.
+Ionia Rollin Whipper graduated from M Street High School in 1892, from Miner Normal School in 1893, and from Howard University School of Medicine in 1903 or 1905, as one of four women in her class.